awslabs/assisted-log-enabler-for-aws/README.md

 ```
 git clone https://github.com/awslabs/assisted-log-enabler-for-aws.git
 ```
-4. Unzip the file, and change the directory to the unzipped folder:
+4. Change the directory to the folder cloned from the link in Step 3:
 ```
-unzip assisted-log-enabler-for-aws-main.zip
-cd assisted-log-enabler-for-aws-main
+cd assisted-log-enabler-for-aws
 ```
 5. Run the following command to run the Assisted Log Enabler in single account mode, for the AWS service or services you want to check for:
 ```